Mon – Sun: 24/7 Plumbing

 If you see a wheel-like handle on the valve, ensure it is turned entirely in an anticlockwise direction to open the valve fully.
 If a lever handle is used, the lever should parallel the water pipe when the valve is fully open.

-Ensuring that the main shutoff valve is fully open can eliminate one potential cause of low water pressure in your home.
-If the problem persists after adjusting the valve, it may be necessary to investigate other possible issues or consult a professional plumber.
+Ensuring the main shutoff valve is fully open can eliminate one potential cause of low water pressure in your home.
+If the problem persists after adjusting the valve, you may need to investigate other possible issues or consult a professional plumber.

 2. Corroded Steel Pipes

 Have you noticed a slow drop in water pressure over the last few years?
 Then, that could be because of corroded pipes.
-Now, steel pipes usually get corroded over decades.
-The corrosion and the scale build-up ultimately block the entire pipe.
+Steelpipes usually get corroded over decades.
+The corrosion and scale build-up ultimately block the entire pipe.

 Corroded Steel Pipes Issue